 - i.
-These classes require that people travel to San Luis Obispo - ii.
+These classes require that people travel to a centralized location with well equipped teaching laboratoriesSan Luis Obispo - ii.
 Because these classes are often lab-intensive, they can be expensive to provide - c.
 A third approach is to develop distance learning modules, which include testing and accounting of registration, etc. ITRC has developed this type of program for several topics.
 Advantages include: - i.
 People can study when and wherever they want - ii.
 The material is standardized, so everyone receives the same information from year to year - iii.
 The teaching quality does not depend on the instructor of the moment - iv.
 The distance learning can be augmented by written materials, or local lab exercises - v.
 A "distance learning package" can serve as a backbone training tool for an in-person training session.
 That is, an instructor can be present in Merced, for example, to help stimulate discussion, answer questions, etc. but use the "distance learning module" as the primary teaching tool.